TinyR0dent/BrightHRTest/readme.md

 run `pnpm dev` to start the frontend

 I didn't have time to properly implement the sorting functionality, and with more time I would like to have the search functionality find files inside folders, as well as displaying all files found, rather than just the closest one.

+There's also an annoying issue with the testing, I made it outside of the repo and it worked, then when i merged it in it's throwing a strange file extension error.
+Tried mulitple online sources with no luck.